projectacrn/acrn-hypervisor/doc/developer-guides/modularity.rst

 ====================

 ACRN uses the number of functions and the cyclomatic complexity [CC]_ of each function to measure the complexity of a module.
-Concrete criterias on complexity will be determined while enhancing the modularity of the hypervisor.
+Concrete criteria on complexity will be determined while enhancing the modularity of the hypervisor.
 The current recommendation is to limit the cyclomatic complexity of a function under 20.